Baked Penne Pasta

 Make It Now:

-- Heat olive oil in a skillet over medium heat.
-Add diced onions and saute for several minutes, or until starting to soften.
-And garlic and cook for 30 seconds more.
+- Saute Aromatics: Heat oil in a large pot or large deep skillet over medium-high heat until it’s shimmery.
+Add diced onions and saute for 3-4 minutes, or until starting to soften.
+Add garlic and cook for 30 seconds more.

-- Dump the pasta mixture into a large greased casserole dish or lasagna dish.
-(NOTE: I ended up using a 9×13 AND a 9×9 dish to fit all of it!)
-Spoon the remaining sauce over the top, then top with remaining mozzarella cheese.
+- Prep the Casserole: Dump the pasta mixture into the casserole dish.
+Spread it out evenly.
+Spoon the remaining sauce over the top evenly.
+Then, sprinkle with remaining mozzarella cheese evenly.
 (Freezing instructions begin here.)

-Freeze For Later: Follow the recipe through Step 10.
-Cover tightly with plastic wrap, foil or a lid.
-Freeze.
+Freeze For Later: Follow the recipe through Step 7.
+Cover tightly with a few layers of plastic wrap or foil or an air-tight lid.
+Label and freeze.

 Notes/Tips

-- Use marinara in place of tomato sauce.
+- You can use marinara sauce in place of tomato sauce.

 - You don’t have to use penne pasta.
-You can substitute with another similar short pasta shape.
+You can substitute with another similar-sized pasta shape, such as rotini.

 Lori says